libp2p/go-libp2p-resource-manager/README.md

 returns an error if the limit is reached.
 It has no notion of honest vs bad peers.

-The Resource Manager does have a special notion of [allowlisted](#allowlisting-multiaddrs-to-mitigate-eclipse-attacks) multiaddrs that have their own connection limits if the normal system limits are reached.
+The Resource Manager does have a special notion of [allowlisted](#allowlisting-multiaddrs-to-mitigate-eclipse-attacks) multiaddrs that have their own limits if the normal system limits are reached.

 ## Usage